 - To keep the endpoint connected, select the endpoint and click Deny.

 - To generate a CSV list of endpoints, select the endpoints and click Export.

 If you want to configure automated approval of quarantines, contact Tanium Support for more information.

 Configure global rule settings

 By default, rules are evaluated every 6 hours, and if more than 100 endpoints are returned for a rule, an event is generated.
 To change these global settings from the Network Quarantine Overview page, click Settings , then the Automated Rules tab.

 - On the Quarantine tab in the Issues section of the Network Quarantine Overview page, click Create Quarantine.

 - Use the available options to quarantine endpoints:

-- To quarantine endpoints with a Cisco Identity Services Engine (ISE) pxGrid NAC, enter a list of MAC addresses on which to apply the quarantine and choose the ANC policy to use.
+- To quarantine endpoints with a Cisco Identity Services Engine (ISE) pxGrid NAC, enter a list of MAC addresses on which to apply the quarantine and choose the quarantine method to use.
 The Adaptive Network Control (ANC) policies are configured in ISE.

 - Click Save.

-- The IP or MAC addresses that you indicated are listed on the Quarantined page.
-To disable the quarantine on the endpoint, select the IP or MAC address and click Remove Quarantine.
+- The MAC addresses that you indicated are listed in the Quarantine section of the Network Quarantine Overview page.
+To disable the quarantine on the endpoint, select the MAC address and click Remove Quarantine.

-If you have Tanium Discover installed, you can also quarantine and remove quarantine for an IP or MAC address.
+If you have Tanium Discover installed, you can also quarantine and remove quarantine for a MAC address.
 Go to an Interfaces page and select the rows that relate to the endpoints that you want to quarantine, then click Quarantine and choose the NAC that you want to use to quarantine the endpoint.